stLalo/react-app-with-cljs/README.md

 To add dependencies, treat `shadow-cljs.edn` as your project.cljs or build.boot file.

 ### shared dependencies
 I used ajax.cljs for future HTTP calls such as GET, POST, PUT, and DELETE.
-Hence, you would like to install the current vertsion of ether for `xmlhttprequest`.
+Hence, you would like to install the current version of `ether` for `xmlhttprequest`.
+You also would like to install `create-react-class` in case it is needed.

 ### `npm start`